Daniel-Ze/Leaf-disc-scoring/README.md

 Objective and high-throughput calssification of leaf disc images form inoculation experiments.

 If you use this code please cite:\
-**High-throughput phenotyping of leaf discs infected with grapevine downy mildew using simple convolutional neural networks**\
+**High-throughput phenotyping of leaf discs infected with grapevine downy mildew using shallow convolutional neural networks**\
 Zendler D, Malagol N, Schwandner A, Hausmann L, Zyprian E